nuts-foundation/nuts-specification/rfc/rfc013-vc-irma-proof.md

 ### 3.3 Proof

-As stated at the beginning of this chapter, the `type` for the `proof` is `NutsIrmaCredentialProof`.
+As stated at the beginning of this chapter, the `type` for the `proof` is `NutsIRMASignatureProof2022`.
 The `proof` MUST also contain a `proofValue`.
 The `proofValue` MUST contain a base64 encoded IRMA signature.
 The proof does not contain a signature created with an `assertionMethod` key from the DID Document.

 ## 4. IRMA signature